Make Yourself at Home!Helpful Information for your stay

 1 There is a new gas-log fireplace in the living room.
 The remote controls the temperature and flame size.
 Be careful not to turn it up too high as it gets very hot.

 2 There is a gas stove in the upstairs master bedroom.
-Turn the gas stove ON & OFF by pushing the rocker switch on the right side of the stove.
+Turn the gas stove on and off by pushing the rocker switch on the right side of the stove.
 The knob is for the fan speed.

 3 There is an automatic gas furnace that ducts warm air to the main floor and the upstairs bedrooms.
-Turn the furnace ON by adjusting the thermostat to 60 – 70 degrees (located on wall in dining room).
-Turn the thermostat down when you leave the house for any extended period of time and overnight.
+Turn the furnace on by adjusting the thermostat to 60 – 70 degrees (located on wall in dining room).
+Turn the thermostat down or off when you leave the house for any extended period of time and overnight.

 4 There are electric wall heaters in the upstairs bathrooms.